love-and-peace/love-and-peace/versions/karma/v1.0-karma1/en.md

 You are legally free to ignore this clause, but that's really bad for your karma ;)
-If you (want to) change your mind, feel free to contact the author of this product, he'll be glad to support.
+If you (want to) change your mind, feel free to contact the creators of this product, they'll be glad to support.